AlexNexton/MS2-LingLang/README.md

 ## Project Goals ##

-The **goal** of this project is to build a website which allows LingLang to showcase one of its games in order to help children continue learning a second language online and have them sign up to access more levels and other games.
+The **goal** of this project is to build a website which allows LingLang to showcase one of its games in order to help children continue learning a second or third language online and after playing it, have their parents sign them up to access more levels and other games.

 ## User Goals ##

 - **Play**: an interactive game one the site.
-- **Contact**: the sites **online** tutors or team.
+- **Contact**: the sites **online** team.
-- **Sign up**: select a language, assign a teacher and a class to their child so that they'll be able to access more games.
+- **Sign up**: select a language to learn so their child will be able to access more games and later be assigned a class.
-- **About us**: learn about LingLang and why they started.
+- **About us**: learn about LingLang, their team and why they started.
+- **map** : find the companys location on a map.
 - **Link**: to the social media sites.

 ## User Stories ##